-You do not know what degree you are going to pursue when you graduate high school.
+When you graduate from high school you do not know exactly what you want to pursue in college, whether you want to be a criminal justice major or pursue a degree in nursing.
 You do, however, know that you want to help people.
 You want to enrich the world.
 You do not want to work at a big corporation, unless you feel like your job is actively making people’s lives better.
 To take a look at some common careers where help is given, check out the following list:

 Maybe you like the idea of working for a business, but you do not want it to be about numbers.
 You want it to be about people.
 An HR professional wears many hats, including recruiting, taking employee complaints, and handling lots of paperwork.
 Depending on your position, you would be in charge of screening applicants, listening to and resolving company issues, handling sensitive information, and handling insurance and other legal documents.
 Part of your job would be to make employee’s lives better and improve the company culture.